grahamc/grahamc.github.com/_posts/2018-10-01-nix-and-layered-docker-images.md

 Docker also can't know that installing package A has nothing to do with package B and the changes are separately cachable.

-### With restrictions, we can make better optimizations
+### With restrictions, we can make better optimisations

 Nix does have rules.